 Those brave members of the Bath Club who were awarded military honours and decorations for their deeds

-23/10/1916 – Lieutenant Vincent Coates R.A.M.C. has been awarded the Military Cross by the King for bravery in battle
+23/10/1916 – Lieutenant Vincent Coates R.A.M.C. awarded the Military Cross by the King for bravery in battle.

 17/2/1917 – Sergeant.
 S R Bence of the London Regiment killed in action.
 Sergt.
 Bence started as a pupil teacher in Batheaston School.
 He was one of the finest athletes in his regiment and a keen rugby footballer.
 He had already been recommended for a Military Medal.

 18/4/1942 – Congratulatory letter to Squadron Leader Robinson on award of D.S.O.